g11baldwin/nodejs-prelaunchr/README.md

 #### Overview

 The nodejs-prelaunchr webapp is a *node.js* version of the **Harry's (shave club)** Rails prelaunchr webapp.
 The [original app is here](https://github.com/harrystech/prelaunchr).
+Our version implements most of the functionality of the original, but there are some small differences.
 Our switch to Node was made because our other webapps were also based on Node/Mongodb.
 The [Sails](http://sailsjs.org) framework was chosen because it's a quick and easy way to get a webapp up and running.
 Our thanks to both the Harry's and the Sails teams!

 ------------------------------------------------------------------------